Mugabe dies; liberated Zimbabwe, then held it for 37 years

 “Things are worse now.
 Life was not that good but it was never this bad.
 These people who removed him from power have no clue whatsoever,” said Silas Marongo, holding an axe and joining men and women cutting a tree for firewood in suburban Harare.
 They needed the wood to beat severe electricity shortages that underline the worsening economic situation.

-Mugabe was born in Zvimba, 60 kilometers (40 miles) west of the capital of Harare.
+Mugabe was born on Feb.
+21, 1924, in Zvimba, 60 kilometers (40 miles) west of the capital of Harare.
 As a child, he tended his grandfather’s cattle and goats, fished for bream in muddy water holes, played football and “boxed a lot,” as he recalled later.

 Mugabe lacked the easy charisma of Nelson Mandela, the anti-apartheid leader and contemporary who became South Africa’s first black president in 1994 after reconciling with its former white rulers.
 But he drew admirers in some quarters for taking a hard line with the West, and he could be disarming despite his sometimes harsh demeanor.